George-Monk/CarND-LaneLines-P1/Lane_Detection_Writeup.md

 the next step was to mask the image to remove the unwanted information, outside the area of interest (the road ahead).
 This was achieved by creating a trapezium-shaped polygon which scaled with the dimensions of the image/frame, to select the lane ahead only.

+The Hough Transform was then performed on the image to identify lines within the masked image area.

+The detected lines were then drawm on the image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...